-Online conversion optimization
+Online conversion optimisation

 Consumers were already embracing online shopping, but the pandemic truly accelerated the trend.
-Here are the four actionable steps to boost and optimize sales conversions during the peak season:
+Here are the four actionable steps to boost and optimise sales conversions during the peak season:

-Step 1: Optimize the checkout page
+Step 1: Optimise the checkout page

-It's essential that retailers ensure that every payment experience that potential shoppers go through is quick, easy, and secure.
-It's backed by data - 36% of shoppers in Hong Kong tend to abandon a purchase if there are too many steps during checkout.
+It's essential that retailers ensure every payment experience that potential shoppers go through is quick, easy, and secure.
+It's backed by data - 26% of Australian shoppers tend to abandon a purchase if there are too many steps during checkout.